Home

 LEAN HOGS:

-Daily Direct Morning Hog Report, up $0.61 with a weighted average price of
+Daily Direct Morning Hog Report, down $2.48 with a weighted average price of

 Copyright DTN.
 All rights reserved.
 Disclaimer.